Benefits of Selection with Technology Advisors

 The most effective way to gather requirements in the form of user stories are through workshops.
 Workshops allow your team to brainstorm and exchange ideas to agree on processes that are both customer and internal facing.
 The outcomes of the workshop define the list of user stories we use to create the selection criteria.

 While requirements are function-focused, user stories are process-focused.
 TAI creates user stories to determine the functional criteria for your selection process.
 Well written user stories have an added benefit: they help produce validation requirements that can be used later to drive test cases.

-There are hundreds of CRMs in the marketplace and no one can evaluate all of them.
-So, how do you know you’re picking the absolute best CRM?
-TAI built an evaluation matrix to compare some of the market's top CRM products, and we're adding new ones every day.
+There are thousands of software solutions in the marketplace and no one can evaluate all of them.
+So, how do you know you’re picking the absolute best?
+TAI built an evaluation matrix to compare some of the market's top products, and we're adding new ones every day.
 By mapping the functions defined in the user stories to the evaluation matrix, you can quickly create a subset of products that are well suited for your organization.